BDNF, Your Brain, And Pain - How Chemicals In Your Body Can Contribute To Low Back Pain

 What Is Chronic Pain?

-Before we can look at how to address chronic pain, it is helpful to know what it is, exactly.
-Chronic pain is generally defined as “pain that has lasted for more than 3 to 6 months after an injury should have healed".
-Pain is also considered to be chronic if it keeps recurring.
+Before exploring strategies to address chronic pain, it’s essential to understand what it is.
+Chronic pain is typically defined as pain that persists for more than 3 to 6 months, long after an injury or condition should have healed.
+Pain is also considered chronic if it recurs over time, even without a specific injury.

 Understanding Chronic Widespread Pain (CWP)